Marijuana DUI California

 Police Investigation During a Marijuana DUI Case

 Generally speaking, the arresting officer in a DUI case will testify that he/she believes that you drove under the influence of marijuana because of your physical appearance, driving patterns, and inability to pass field sobriety testing.
-Additionally, the officer might say that breath testing showed that your impairment was not associated from alcohol.
+Additionally, the officer might say that breath testing showed that your impairment was not associated with alcohol.
 For example, an officer may suspect that you drove under the influence of alcohol, conduct a breath test, and discover that your blood alcohol concentration (BAC) was only .01%.
 At this point, the officer might assume that your impairment was caused by drug use.
 Once law enforcement suspects that the driver is under the influence of marijuana or another drug, he/she will call a DRE to continue the investigation.

 Drug Recognition Evaluators